 - white pepper to taste

-- 6 cups cooked rice I use brown rice
+- 4 cups cooked rice

+- Next, taste test and salt the stew as necessary.
+The maggi has a lot of salt so you may not need to add much.
 Continue cooking until the stew reaches your desired consistency and some of the oil dissipates.
 If desired, spoon out any excess oil upon completion.